Last Updated on January 4, 2026 by Maged kamel

 A solved problem-inertia value for a 30-degree clockwise direction.

-In the solved problem, it is required to find the inertia values Ix’, Iy’, and Ix’y’ concerning new centroidal axes obtained by rotating the x and Y axes by 30 degrees clockwise.
+In the solved problem, it is required to find the inertia values Ix’, Iy’, and Ix’y’ with respect to the new centroidal axes obtained by rotating the x and y axes by 30 degrees clockwise.

-The angle φp1 value is 66.831 degrees, while the value of the angle φp2 equals to-23.169 degrees.
-The data of the solved problem is shown in the next slide image.
+The angle φp1 value is 66.831 degrees, while the value of the angle φp2 equals -23.169 degrees.
+The data for the solved problem is shown in the next slide.

-Using General equation-inertia value for 30 degrees clockwise direction.
+Using the general equation-solved problem-inertia value for a 30-degree clockwise direction.

-We will use the general equation to get the moment of inertia Ix’ about the axis rotated 30 degrees clockwise direction.
-First, we will multiply the given angle 30 degrees by 2 to get the value of 2θ.
+We will use the general equation to get the moment of inertia Ix’ about the axis rotated 30 degrees clockwise.
+First, we will multiply the given angle of 30 degrees by 2 to obtain 2θ.

-The two thetas will be equal to 2 alpha, and the 2α value will be taken as =-60 since the rotation is 30 degrees clockwise.
+The two thetas will be equal to 2α, and the 2α value will be set to -60 since the rotation is 30 degrees clockwise.

 Ix’=(Ix+Iy)/2+(1/2)*(Ix-Iy)*cos( 2θ)-Ixy*sin( 2θ).
 We will plug in Ix=0.39 inch4.
 The moment of inertia about the y-axis =1.09 inch4.
 The product of inertia Ixy=-0.3798 inch4.

 The next slide image shows the detailed estimation of Ix’s value.
-In the solved problem-inertia value Ix’ will be equal to 0.2361 inch4.
+In the solved problem, the inertia value Ix’ will be equal to 0.2361 inch4.

 Iy’=(Ix+Iy)/2-(1/2)*(Ix-Iy)*cos( 2θ)+Ixy*sin( 2θ).
 We will plug in Ix=0.39 inch4.
 The moment of inertia about the y-axis =1.09 inch4.
 The product of inertia Ixy=-0.3798 inch4.
 The next slide image shows a detailed estimation of Iy’s value.